seam-project-studios/osiris-ojs/readme.md

 # Osiris and OJS

-## OJS is an asyncronous Javascript template engine.
+## OJS is an asynchronous Javascript template engine.
 Designed to build static sites or be used with express.

 Basic template syntax: